 The foreign business can use the registered capital to cover the operating costs of the newly established WFOE’s activities, as payment of the salaries, rental fees, product purchases, etc.

 Local governments may tie a variety of things to a company’s minimum capital.
-For example, some local governments do not permit WFOEs that have low minimum capital to sponsor temporary residence permits who have their hukou in another city.
+For example, some local governments do not permit WFOEs that have low minimum capital to sponsor temporary residence permits.

 Additionally, the amount of registered capital may dictate how many foreign employees the WFOE is allowed to employ.
 Future branch offices may be denied if the registered capital is too low.